MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 ### If a user recently got a haircut, shaved their facial hair, or otherwise changed their physical appearance, will they be unable to complete a Face Check verification?

 Face Check compares a user’s live selfie to the photo associated with your Verified ID.
-The less the user looks like that photo, the lower their match score will be.
+The less the user looks like that photo, the lower their match score is.
 Whether the Face Check verification is accepted or not will depend on how differently the user currently appears from their previously saved photo and how high of a confidence score threshold the application has.
-If your application has a relatively high threshold, it is recommended that users keep a physical appearance that is consistent with their uploaded Verified ID photo or replace the photo with one that reflects the user’s current appearance.
+If your application has a relatively high threshold, it's recommended that users keep a physical appearance that is consistent with their uploaded Verified ID photo or replace the photo with one that reflects the user’s current appearance.

 ### Once I use Face Check, where does my data go?
 Where is it stored?

-Images used during Face Check are not stored long term.
+Images used during Face Check aren't stored long term.
 During a Face Check request, a selfie is captured from the user’s mobile device.
 This image is then passed to Verified ID which uses it to invoke Azure Face API AI services.
 Once done processing, the selfie image is discarded and not saved on any device or service.
 Microsoft Authenticator, Verified ID, and Azure AI services will NOT store or keep this data.
-Furthermore, the captured selfie image is not shared with the verifier application either.
+Furthermore, the captured selfie image isn't shared with the verifier application either.
 The verifier application only receives a confidence score of the resulting match.

 Data and privacy for Azure AI services can be found [here](/legal/cognitive-services/face/data-privacy-security).